Simon-Bufferal/Vel_Helen/README.md

 -----------------

-Gives interpolated GNSS velocity at any point in central and southwestern Greece, in mm/yr and in the International Terrestrial Reference Frame.
+Gives interpolated GNSS velocity at any point in central and southwestern Greece, in mm/yr and in the International Terrestrial Reference Frame (ITRF).

 To be run in the same directory where "Interp_velo.py" and "Vel_Helen_Reg.csv" are stored.